 Bluehost

-- Supports one website with its Basic plan and unlimited ones with higher tiers
+- Supports one website with its Basic plan and more with higher tiers

 - Free domain for one year

-- 50 GB SSD storage (higher tiers get ‘unlimited’ storage and bandwidth)
+- 10 GB SSD storage (higher tiers naturally get more)

 - Automatic WordPress installation and updates

-- Access to staging functionality (with all plans)
+- Access to a free CDN (with all plans)

 - 24/7 support via chat

 It shouldn’t come as a surprise that Bluehost’s shared hosting doesn’t offer as much by default as WP Engine, considering the price difference.
-However, Bluehost does offer staging functionality, which is something you almost never see among budget WordPress hosts.
+However, Bluehost does offer a free CDN, which is a nice perk for a budget WordPress host.
 Plus, it throws in free domain registration as part of the deal, which could seal the deal for you compared to WP Engine.

 Is Bluehost or WP Engine easier to use?